hadikhamoud/api-warden/rr/README.md

 # Attempt 2

-at writing a simple process watching functionality with API Alerts
+at writing a simple process watching functionality with API Alerts, using zig std?